ddnexus/rematch/README.md

 **Notice**: The symbol passed must identify an **equality assertion** method, i.e. the method must use a form of comparison of the whole stored value, and must be an assertion method like `:assert_something` and not an expectation method like `:must_something`.

 Like any other minitest assertion/expectation, the rematch methods accept also an optional message argument (String or Proc) that gets forwarded to the equality assertion used.
-Notice that the order of the assertion and message arguments is flexible.
+Notice that the order of the assertion and message arguments is conveniently flexible.
 The following are all the possible ways you can use the rematch methods:

 ```ruby
 assert_rematch my_value